Protect Your Family on the Road

 Source: The Dominion Post, “Families Key, but Docs have a Big Role in Driving Decisions,” AP: Lauran Neergaard, Associated Press writer Carla K. Johnson in Chicago contributed to this report,Washington, September 27, 2012.

-Driver Plummets Off Bridge While Texting
+Driver Plummets Off Bridge While Texting and Lives to Warn Others

-“I need to quit texting, because I could die in a car accident.”
+“I need to quit texting because I could die in a car accident.”

 “Don’t do it.
-It’s not worth losing your life,” Bothe said of texting behind the wheel.
+It’s not worth losing your life,” the man said of texting behind the wheel.
 “I went to my grandmother’s funeral not long ago, and I kept thinking, it kept jumping into my head, I’m surprised that’s not me up in that casket.
 I came very close to that, to being gone forever.”

 But driving under the influence of your phone isn’t the only issue; pedestrians are also in danger.
 Recent security camera footage revealed a shocking incident in which a Philadelphia man fell onto train tracks as he distractedly walked and talked on his cellphone.
 (Luckily there were no trains were headed his way, and the man escaped to safety.)

-Bothe believes one of his reasons for still being alive is to spread the message he learned all too well.
+This young man believes one of his reasons for still being alive is to spread the message he learned all too well.
 “I still have things to do in this world,” he said.
 “I should tell everyone not to text message and drive.”

 Attorney Accuses Todd May of Causing the Accident that Ended His Life